Ira and Evelyn’s Marriage

 “So, they went up to bed together?”

-“They used to.
+“Back then yes.
 No longer.
-My last few years in high school, they went to the bedroom at separate times, when they finished whatever they were doing.
+My last few years in high school, they came up to the bedroom at separate times, when they finished whatever they were doing.
 My mother liked to stay up pretty late.
 He had to go to work the next morning.”

 “What would she do?”